thenerdery/dot-net-standards/git.md

 Tools such as SourceTree and git flow command line are RECOMMENDED for ease of use.

-Git based repositories that support a pull request model (e.g..
-Bitbucket, GitHub) MAY opt to not use the git flow model, and MAY instead use the GitHub flow model (see https://guides.github.com/introduction/flow/).
+Git based repositories that support a pull request model (e.g. Bitbucket, GitHub) MAY opt to not use the git flow model, and MAY instead use the GitHub flow model (see https://guides.github.com/introduction/flow/).